- 1 Post By Hardell

 One of the two who were listening asks the second.
 "What is on the shelf?"

-The second answers "I didn't hear that, I'm not sure what there is (speaking about an object) / is there (speaking about an object and its location)."
+The second answers "I didn't hear that, I'm not sure what there is/is there."

 Please, help me, somehow.